Maxkie1/GestureDetection_ML_ITA/README.md

 2. Use the `train_model.ipynb` notebook in your Google Colab GPU runtime.

-The trained model is stored in a file named `model_<hash>.h5`.
+The training is performed with Bayesian optimization over a set of hyperparameters.
+The best model is selected based on the validation accuracy which is calculated using the cross-validation technique.

-Note that a perfectly fitted pretrained model already exists in the repository.
+The trained model is stored in a file named `../models/model_<hash>.h5`.
+The training results are stored in a file named `../models/results/results_<hash>.md`.

+Note that a perfectly fitted pretrained model already exists in a file named `../models/model_main.h5`.
 Therefore, starting the training process is recommended only for your own research purposes.

 To start the application, run the following commands: